null

 How to Install: A Step-by-Step Guide

-Follow these steps for a secure, leak-free corner.
+Follow these steps for a secure, leak-free corner transition.

 Step 1: Cut the Tubing

-Cut your 3/4" incoming line and your 1/2" outgoing line to length.
-Ensure the cuts are clean and square to prevent leaking.
+Cut your 3/4" incoming header and your 1/2" outgoing zone line.
+Ensure the cuts are clean and square.
+Use a tubing cutter for best results.

-Slide a hose clamp onto each piece of tubing before inserting the fitting.
+Slide a stainless steel hose clamp onto each piece of tubing before inserting the fitting.
+This is critical for preventing blowouts under pressure.

-Slide the clamps over the barbed areas and tighten them firmly with a nut driver or flathead screwdriver.
+Slide the clamps up so they are positioned over the barbs.
+Tighten them firmly using a nut driver or screwdriver.

 ✔ Compatibility Check